 - Someone in the UK with refugee leave or with humanitarian protection

-If you are applying for a Spouse Visa, you are defined as a ‘’ partner’’ of the person with British Citizenship or settled status.
+When you apply for a Spouse Visa UK, you are defined as a ‘’ partner’’ of the person with British Citizenship or settled status.
 However, the term ‘partner’ can mean the following:

 - Husband or wife,